Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 I forget as much as the next person.
 Two helpful tips.

 1. I use book darts.
 They are these wonderful little markers that help me remember key passages/stories.
 When I have time I include the key passages I marked off in my thread which also helps me remember.
 Sharing ideas is a great way to remember them.
-Here are some of the longer threads I did that used book darts to help me remember the key parts: Scholem’s Shabbatai Sevi: The Mystical Messiah, Creating American Reform Judaism: Life and Times of Isaac Myer Wise, and The Urge: Our HIstory of Addiction.
+Here are some of the longer threads I did that used book darts to help me remember the key parts: Scholem’s Sabbatai Sevi: The Mystical Messiah, Creating American Reform Judaism: Life and Times of Isaac Mayer Wise, and The Urge: Our History of Addiction.

 2. I organize my learning.
 I hope to write a separate piece just about my organization system, but I have a fairly elaborate system for how I organize what I read and learn.
 I wrote about my system here: Some Tips for Remembering What You Learn.